klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

 Instruction Level Parallelism and vectorisation (and in fact, recently matrix computations) in the core, the use of multiple cores in shared memory setup, and distributed memory parallel computing.
-We've also seen that parallelism is important in the design of storage systems for supercomputers, with even specialised shared storage systems.
-However, as we have mentioned, in fact all but the most basic SSDs in PCs and smartphones also rely on parallelism to reach the high bandwidth and high number of IO operations per second they promise to be capable of.
+We've also seen that parallelism is important in the design of storage systems for supercomputers, with even specialised shared storage systems for supercomputer.
+However, as we have mentioned, in fact SSDs in PCs and smartphones also rely on parallelism to reach the high bandwidth and high number of IO operations per second they promise to be capable of.
 We haven't discussed main memory in that much detail, but in fact modern computer memory also relies on parallelism. modern processor packages offer multiple memory controllers that work